jitterted/tdd-game/today.md

-# Task List for Thursday Jan 23, 2020
+# Task List for Friday Jan 23, 2020

 1. Generate the .d.ts for the Vue global events component
     * Not as useful as I thought it would be